-Holidays to Binibeca switch things down a notch, with a quiet beach, laid-back cocktails and easy daytrips.
+Holidays to Binibeca turn things down a notch, with a quiet beach, laidback cocktails and easy daytrips.

 A holiday trio

-Binibeca sits on the pretty southeast coast of Menorca.
-It’s a compilation of 3 different places stretching from Cala Torret through Binibeca Nou – where you’ve got a lovely little sandy beach – and onto whitewashed charmer Binibeca Vell.
-Between them they cover some great shops, bars and restaurants.
+Binibeca sits on the pretty south-east coast of Menorca.
+It’s a compilation of three different places, stretching from Cala Torret through Binibeca Nou – where you’ve got a lovely little sandy beach – and onto whitewashed charmer Binibeca Vell.
+Between them, they cover some great shops, bars and restaurants.
 The area’s fairly quiet, though the capital, Mahon, is only about 20 minutes’ drive away.

 Binibeca’s beach does Menorca proud.
 It’s a small sandy patch that gently shelves into the calm shallow sea, where pedalos and kayaks quietly skim across the water.
 There’s a good line-up of sunbeds, a beach bar and a shaded picnic area at the back of the sands.
 Snorkellers will love exploring around the rocks, while scuba divers will find a centre at Cala Torret.

-Back in the Seventies, architect Antonio Sintes came up with Binibeca Vell, a set of gleaming white sugar cube houses that looked just like a traditional fishing village.
-Now daytrippers, cameras in hand, wander the narrow cobbled streets here before heading down to the picturesque harbour.
+Back in the Seventies, architect Antonio Sintes came up with Binibeca Vell, a set of gleaming white houses that looked just like a traditional fishing village.
+Now, daytrippers wander the narrow cobbled streets – cameras in hand – before heading down to the picturesque harbour.
 The resort train runs from here to Cala Torret, with its shops and restaurants, if you don’t fancy the 20-minute walk.

 Daytrips to Sant Lluis and Mahon